Why Test And Tag Phone Quotes Are A Bad Idea

 Here's what you should have asked for an why

-What you should have asked for is for someone to visit and assess what you actually need.
+What you should have asked for is for someone to visit and do a proper assessment of what you actually need.
 We call this a Site Assessment.
-Here are a just few good reasons why this will always deliver you a better outcome.
+Here are a just few good reasons why this will always deliver you a much better outcome.

 Reason 1.
 How many appliances you actually have?

-Having visited hundreds, if not thousands of workplaces over the last 12 years, one thing we nearly always find is the number of appliances the caller thinks they have is a lot less than they actually have.
-There are lots of reasons this happens but it's rarely because they are trying to trick us or cut corners to save some money.
+Having visited hundreds, if not thousands, of workplaces over the last 12 years one thing we nearly always find is the number of appliances the caller thinks they have is a lot less than they actually have.
+There are lots of reasons this happens but it's rarely because they are trying to trick us or cut corners to save a few dollars.

-Knowing how many appliances you have is a good start but there are other factors that need to be considered for every job we do so we can ensure it is done correctly, professionally and to ensure you are fully compliant with your OHS obligations.
+Knowing how many appliances you have is a good start but there are other factors that need to be considered for every job we do so we can ensure it is done correctly, professionally and is fully compliant with your OHS obligations.